Urucas/babel-me/README.md

 |─── tests/test.js
 |─── Gruntfile.js
 ```
-and add to your **package.json** the required dependencies and scripts
+then add the required dependencies and scripts to use and build your babel lib
 ```json
 ...
 "scripts":{